horw/open-telemetry-slides/open-telemetry-slides.md

 <!--
 First, we receive an alert or notification from our metrics.

-These alerts indicate that there is a problem.
+These metrics indicate that there is a problem.

 Next, traces identify the source of the problem.